 Bottom line: Alkaline water is better than acidic water for calcium retention and bone health.

 Alkaline water protects against the toxic effects of mercury

 A study was performed in Sweden to determine the effects of water pH on mineral absorption.
 Researchers compared hair samples from women that lived in a town with alkaline water to women that lived in a town with acidic water.

 The study showed that the women that drank alkaline water had higher levels of healthy minerals like calcium in their hair samples.
 The women that drank acidic water had higher levels of toxins like mercury in their hair.
 The researchers concluded: “alkaline water offers protection against the toxic effects of mercury”

 Bottom line: The body absorbs healthy minerals like calcium from alkaline water.
 Acidic water is not a good source of healthy minerals.

 Alkaline water better, safer, than acidic water

-For healthy bones your water had better be alkaline.
+For healthy bones, your water had better be alkaline.
 Drinking water is the best way to get essential minerals for good health.
 Research shows that you get benefits from the calcium in alkaline water – even if you get enough calcium in your diet!
-Acidic water has no effect on bone health.
-You can avoid drinking acidic water; simply avoid distilled or reverse osmosis water (or add minerals to it before drinking).
+Acidic water does not help with bone health.
+You can avoid drinking acidic water.
+Simply avoid distilled or reverse osmosis water (or add minerals to it before drinking).